Chapter 4. Creating a Red Hat High-Availability cluster with Pacemaker

 4.6.
 Backing up and restoring a cluster configuration

-You can back up the cluster configuration in a tarball with the following command.
+Use the following command to back up the cluster configuration in a tar archive.
 If you do not specify a file name, the standard output will be used.

 pcs config backup filename